 The Arts in Almagro

-Cultural centers and schools in the neighborhood also offer courses in skills as diverse as clowning, Arabic dance or sculpture. —Rosie Hilder
+For those living in the neighborhood, cultural centers and schools offer courses in skills as diverse as clowning, agro yoga, Arabic dance and sculpture. —Rosie Hilder

 → Read more: Places of Interest in Almagro